rostekus/Tetris-AI/README.md

 Dataset will be saved to `data` folder.
 Then you can augment your dataset using `augementation` module.
 After that just run `create_db.py` script that will merge all datasets files into two (grids/moves)
 ## Problem
-Aftwr scrapping data I began to train models,I got really high accuracy (about 85%) but after testing models on real Tetris game this what I got:
+After scrapping data I began to train models,I got really high accuracy (about 85%) but after testing models on real Tetris game this what I got:

-As I observed the AI stucks after first 2-3 moves.
-So i added more examples of grids where average high is relativly low.
-Unfortunettly what I didn't solve the problem as the accuracy of models dropped to 60%.
-Screenshot from TensorflowBoard:
+As I observed the AI stucks after first 2-3 moves:

+So I added more examples of grids where average high is relativly low.
+There was some improvment but still working of AI is not satisfactory:

+What I also tried was tinkering with what portion of dataset should each category take, I ended up with:

+- DOWN - 31%
+- ROT - 23%
+- LEFT - 23%
+- RIGHT - 23%

+Unfortunately, This devistion doesn't corrested to the real data as about 80% of input is DOWN key but if we created dataset where 80% of moves are DOWN KEY, the NN would just always predict DOWN move.

 ## Project Structure
 ------------